Outcome-Constrained Large Language Models for Countering Hate Speech: Introduction

-Notably, previous studies indicate that language influences the trajectory of the following conversations, including reentry behaviors~\cite{wang2021re}, discourse popularity~\cite{horawalavithana2022online}, and the rise of hate speech~\cite{liu2018forecasting}.
-This leads to our main research question: Is it feasible to incorporate anticipated outcomes as constraints in the process to generate counterspeech?
-Specifically, we investigate these research questions: \begin{itemize} \item How to incorporate the constraints about potential conversation outcomes into large language models (LLMs) for generating counterspeech? \item How effective are these methods in generating outcome-oriented counterspeech replies to hate speech? \end{itemize}
+Notably, previous studies indicate that language may influence the development of a conversation, including discourse popularity~\cite{horawalavithana2022online}, reentry behaviors~\cite{wang2021re}, and the rise of hate speech~\cite{liu2018forecasting}.
+This leads to our research questions: \begin{compactitem} \item How can constraints on conversation outcomes be incorporated into developing LLMs for generating counterspeech? \item How effective are these methods in generating outcome-oriented counterspeech? \end{compactitem}

-Unlike previous work that only considers certain linguistic attributes to guide language generations, we formulate counterspeech generation with linguistic attributes strategically designed to achieve desired communicative objectives (e.g., constructive user engagement).
-The study also holds potential for broader applications.
-While LLM-based AI systems could appropriately respond to queries in natural language, they have limitations in understanding the impact of language interactions and predicting the conversation outcomes of the text they generate.
-This study serves as an initial exploration to empower LLMs that adjust language generation based on desired conversation outcomes.
-Anticipating the direction of a conversation is crucial in crafting effective responses, allowing the conversation to meet the objectives of the interaction (e.g., reducing hate speech, altering user behavior, and promoting positive discourse).
+Unlike previous work that considers explicit linguistic attributes to guide language generation, we formulate counterspeech generation to achieve desired outcomes (e.g., constructive user engagement).
+Our study holds potential for broader applications.
+Anticipating the direction of a conversation is crucial in crafting effective responses, allowing the conversation to meet the objectives (e.g., reducing hate speech, altering user behavior, and promoting positive discourse).
+This study makes the following contributions: (i) introducing conversation outcomes as a constraint to guide the generation of counterspeech, (ii) experimenting with LLMs for generating outcome-constrained counterspeech using \textit{instruction prompts}, \textit{LLM finetuning}, and \textit{LLM reinforcement learning (RL)}, and (iii) evaluating counterspeech generation models with various metrics to understand the strengths and weaknesses of the methods.

-This study makes the following contributions: \begin{itemize} \item Introducing conversation outcomes as a factor to guide the generation of counterspeech.
-This contrasts with previous research on methods to generate counterspeech under certain language attributes. \item Experimenting with four methods to guide LLMs to generate counterspeech that will elicit specific conversation outcomes: \textit{Prompt with Instruction}, \textit{Prompt and Select}, \textit{LLM Finetune}, and \textit{LLM Transformer Reinforcement Learning (TRL)}.
-The conversation outcomes are non-negative hater reentry and low conversation incivility. \item Conducting experiments with four standard HS/CS datasets and evaluating the differences between the counterspeech generated with each guiding method.
-We use a diverse set of metrics including relevance to the hate speech, quality of the generated texts, diversity, novelty, and the forecasted conversation outcomes. \end{itemize}